-The B-ly6 monoclonal antibody specifically binds to CD11c, which is also known as Integrin alpha X (αX Integrin/ITGAX), or p150,95 Integrin alpha chain.
+The 3.9 monoclonal antibody specifically binds to CD11c, which is also known as Integrin alpha X (αX Integrin/ITGAX), or p150,95 Integrin alpha chain.
 CD11c is a ~150 kDa type I transmembrane glycoprotein.
-It is expressed on monocytes, macrophages, granulocytes, NK cells and subsets of B and T cells.
+It is expressed on monocytes, macrophages, granulocytes, NK cells, dendritic cells, and subsets of B and T cells.
 It associates with CD18 (Integrin beta 2/β2 Integrin) to form the CD11c/CD18 complex, which is also known as p150,95 Integrin, or the Type 4 Complement Receptor (CR4).
-CD11c/CD18 binds fibrinogen and has been reported to be a receptor for iC3b and ICAM-1.
-Reports indicate that CD11c/CD18 plays a role as an adhesion molecule that mediates cellular binding to ligands expressed on stimulated epithelium and endothelium.
+CD11c/CD18 binds fibrinogen and reportedly serves as a receptor for iC3b and ICAM-1/CD54.
+CD11c/CD18 functions as an adhesion molecule that mediates cellular binding to ligands expressed on stimulated epithelium and endothelium.
 The 3.9 monoclonal antibody crossreacts with CD11c expressed by Rhesus macaque leucocytes.